-Imleria Badia (syn.
+Imleria badia (syn.
 Boletus badius; Xerocomus badius) is an edible, pored mushroom found in Europe and North America, where it grows in coniferous or mixed woods on the ground or decaying tree stumps, sometimes in prolific numbers.
-On the cap underside are small yellowish pores that turn dull blue-grey when bruised.
+On the cap underside are small yellowish pores that turn dull blue-gray when bruised.
 The smooth, cylindrical stipe is colored like the cap, but paler.
 Some varieties have been described from eastern North America, differing from the main type in both macroscopic and microscopic morphology.

 The Bay Bolete is a great mushroom and not far from the Penny Bun in gastronomic value.
 So much so, we could not differentiate between the two in a blind taste test, with only the less firm texture of the Bay Bolete giving it away.